borti4938/n64rgb_fw4viletim/README.md

   * IGR can override this.
 However the pad setting becomes active again if you toggle the state.

-### 15bit Color Mode
+### 16bit Color Mode

-The 15bit color mode reduces the color depth from 21bit (7bit for each color) down to 15bits (5bit for each color).
-Some very few games just use the five MSBs of the color information and the two LSBs for some kind of gamma dither.
-The 15bit color mode simply sets the two LSBs to '0'.
+The 16bit color mode reduces the color depth from 21bit (7bit for each color) down to 16bits (5bit red, 6bit green and 5bit blue).
+Some very few games processes the color information in 16bit.
+The 16bit color mode simply sets LSBs to '0'.

 How to control the feature:
 - firmware with switches